batuzunoglu/scienceharvester-ai/README.md

         This detailed extraction provides the granular data needed for the final synthesis.

 3.  **Agent 3 (Report Synthesizer):**
-    *   **API & Model:** Leverages a powerful Perplexity API model suitable for long-form generation and synthesis, such as `sonar-reasoning` or a large instruction-tuned model like `llama-3-70b-instruct`.
+    *   **API & Model:** Leverages a powerful Perplexity API model suitable for long-form generation and synthesis, such as `sonar-reasoning`.
     *   **Purpose & Why:** This agent's task is to create a coherent, multi-section research report from the potentially diverse information extracted by Agent 1 (overall topic) and Agent 2 (detailed data from multiple papers).
 A model with strong reasoning and generation capabilities is essential.
     *   **Functionality:**
         *   A "digest" is created by consolidating all key information from Agent 1 and Agent 2 for the current project.